trevormee/Project1_COP4534/README.md

 ## How to Compile
 The project already has a Makefile to compile all the code for you.
-Simply run the following command from the command line:
+Navigate into the 'src' directory and run the following command from the command line:
 ```bash
 make
 ```